Overview

 Getting There

-- Car – The town lies on the A26/A29 corridor; ample on‑street and off‑street parking is available in the town centre and at the Riverside Car Park.\
+- Car – The town lies on the A26/A29 corridor; ample on‑street and off‑street parking is available in the town centre, at the Riverside Car Park and at the Mountsandel Forest car park (free for walkers).
+Limited timed spaces are available near the Diamond during market days.

 - Air – Belfast International Airport (≈55 mi) and City of Derry Airport (≈30 mi) provide domestic and European connections; both are reachable by car or bus.